whaynes/STCW23/jekyll/assessments/Engine/OICEW-4-1D.md

 As **Refrigeration Oiler**

-*  [monitor](guidelines#monitor)  the operation of the ship's refrigeration and air conditioning equipment
+*  {% do monitor, monitor %}  the operation of the ship's refrigeration and air conditioning equipment
 * record operating conditions on the *Refrigeration Oiler's log*

 <!--cellbreak-->